pi0/servoke/README.md

 ✅ Auto detects module based on export signature.

-✅ Loader with auto spy on `.listhen` to support entries without export.
+✅ Loader with auto spy to support server entries that are directly listening server.

 > [!IMPORTANT]
 > This is an experimental idea!